Bloodstream infection: Signs and symptoms

+Types

+Based on type of causative microbe, bloodstream infections are of many types:

 Causes

 Bacteria can enter the bloodstream in a number of different ways.
 However, for each major classification of bacteria (gram negative, gram positive, or anaerobic) there are characteristic sources or routes of entry into the bloodstream that lead to bacteremia.
 Causes of bacteremia can additionally be divided into healthcare-associated (acquired during the process of receiving care in a healthcare facility) or community-acquired (acquired outside of a health facility, often prior to hospitalization).

 Gram positive bacteremia

 Gram positive bacteria are an increasingly important cause of bacteremia.
 Staphylococcus, streptococcus, and enterococcus species are the most important and most common species of gram-positive bacteria that can enter the bloodstream.
 These bacteria are normally found on the skin or in the gastrointestinal tract.

 Staphylococcus aureus is the most common cause of healthcare-associated bacteremia in North and South America and is also an important cause of community-acquired bacteremia.
 Skin ulceration or wounds, respiratory tract infections, and IV drug use are the most important causes of community-acquired staph aureus bacteremia.
 In healthcare settings, intravenous catheters, urinary tract catheters, and surgical procedures are the most common causes of staph aureus bacteremia.

 There are many different types of streptococcal species that can cause bacteremia.
 Group A streptococcus (GAS) typically causes bacteremia from skin and soft tissue infections.
 Group B streptococcus is an important cause of bacteremia in neonates, often immediately following birth.
 Viridans streptococci species are normal bacterial flora of the mouth.
 Viridans strep can cause temporary bacteremia after eating, toothbrushing, or flossing.
 More severe bacteremia can occur following dental procedures or in patients receiving chemotherapy.
 Finally, Streptococcus bovis is a common cause of bacteremia in patients with colon cancer.

 Enterococci are an important cause of healthcare-associated bacteremia.
 These bacteria commonly live in the gastrointestinal tract and female genital tract.
 Intravenous catheters, urinary tract infections and surgical wounds are all risk factors for developing bacteremia from enterococcal species.
 Resistant enterococcal species can cause bacteremia in patients who have had long hospital stays or frequent antibiotic use in the past (see antibiotic misuse).